 Baker Mayfield didn’t play as poorly as he did last week, but their offense still looks clunky.
-This week, their red zone offense let Cleveland down.
-The Browns kicked FOUR field goals before finally, finding the end zone.
+This week, the red zone offense let Cleveland down.
+The Browns kicked FOUR field goals before finally finding the end zone.
 They scored their first touchdown with 10:47 left in the 4th quarter.

 The Broncos run defense had a very strong game, as Breakout Star Nick Chubb was held to just 65 yards on 20 rushing attempts.
 Between the two star receivers, Odell Beckham Jr. and Jarvis Landry, these are the games where you expect the playmakers to spark the passing game.
 For whatever reason, Mayfield can’t get them the ball in positions to make those plays.